ajmorton/advent_of_code/2023-nim/Thoughts.md

 ## Day 20: Pulse Propagation
 It's been a while since a good reverse engineering problem.
 Initially looked one level deeper than the 4 components in the code comment.
 Clearly some counters going on in there when watching the bits flip every cycle.
 Instead take the easy solution of checking the 4 Conjunction components and eay the 200ms time cost for now.
 Getting this fast will be a question of input analysis rather than code optimisation.

+## Day 21: Step Counter
+80 minutes for the first 100 finishes today.
+Gotta be a new record.
+Part 1 was fast and easy, but part 2 is **rough**.
+I think it's important that all the edges of the map are empty space.
+Current theory: Build up a map of distances from all edges.
+Use that to determine the diameter of the bounding circle.
+All fully contained squares can be counted and multiplied, then do the edges manually.
+No idea if this works, but an interesting problem.

+Ended up going to the subreddit for solutions, but I would've needed to notice that there are empty cells in both the vertical and horizontal directions from the start, and also intuit that there's a computable sequence every 131 (grid height and width) steps.
+Not sure how this works.
+Doesn't this imply some sort of radial symmetry?
+Either way slowest solution to date and I don't see many paths to get this under 1ms.